Back to blog

 Tie every data point to a business reason.
 “Saw your LinkedIn post about scaling your SDR team” connects directly to why you are reaching out.
 “Saw you went to Maui last month” does not.

 One engineering note: when building AI personalization systems, explicitly constrain which data sources the model can reference.
-Without constraints, language models will use any available data to generate a “personal touch,” including data that feels invasive in a cold outreach context.
+Without guardrails, language models will use any available data to manufacture a “personal touch,” including details that feel invasive.
 Whitelisting acceptable data categories in your prompt architecture is not optional.

 Personalization across channels, not just email